ULL-MFP-AET/ull-mfp-aet.github.io/tema4-parsing-expression-grammars/pegjs.md

 The expression `! ";"` is like a regexp negative lookahead: tries  to match `";"`.
-If the match does not succeed, just return `undefined` and does not advance the parser position, otherwise considers the match failed giving opportunity for the next choice to work.
+If the match does not succeed, just return `undefined` and does not advance the parser position, otherwise considers the match failed giving opportunity for the next choice `"test ;"` to work.

 ## PEGs versus Gramáticas {#subsection:pegvsgrammars}